IBM-Cloud/cf-deployment-tracker-client-java/README.md

 * Application Version (`application_version`)
 * Application URIs (`application_uris`)
 * Labels of bound services
-* Number of instances for each bound service
+* Number of instances for each bound service and associated plan information

 This data is collected from the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Bluemix and other Cloud Foundry platforms.
 This data is used by IBM to track metrics around